 You Make New Friends

-I went all the way with them (around 70 miles, 110 km) and since then, I started riding with them regularly.
+I went all the way with them (around 70 miles, 110 km), and since then, I have started riding with them regularly.
 We undertake joint rides and occasional holidays in foreign countries such as Italy, Croatia, etc.

 Thanks to cycling, I met a lot of great people.
-If I can give you one recommendation – don’t be afraid to join your local groups.
-It will pay off.
-You will see the progress of your fitness level.
+If I can give you one recommendation, don’t be afraid to join your local groups.
+It will pay off, and you will see your fitness level progress.

 TIP: Check these cycling apps that every cyclist should download.